GiovineItalia/Gadfly.jl/README.md

 ### Guides

-Very similar to geometries are guides, which draw graphics supported the actual visualization, such al axis ticks and labels and color keys.
+Very similar to geometries are guides, which draw graphics supported the actual visualization, such as axis ticks and labels and color keys.
 The major distinction is that geometries always draw within the rectangular plot frame, while guides have some special layout considerations.